isu-digital/digital-collections-template/README.md

+# Changelog
+* Removed Locations from nav due to lack of terms in metadata.
+(emanderson811 on 10/30/2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.